brmccrary/nuvo_simple/README.md

 Warning in the logs from Home Assistant: "Detected blocking call to sleep inside the event loop."
 I know this is due to the fact the serial port is used, but have not researched in further.
 In my experience this does not cause any problems, and the switches usually will be toggled very litte.

 Paging service turns on the last played zone for a small amount of time.
 The Nuvo does not allow source changes when powered down, and even when powering on, will not accept a source change for a very short amount of time.
 Therefore, if the last zone playing was zone 1, for example, and your paging zone is 6, zone 1 will play for a fraction of a second when the Paging on service is called until the Nuvo can be switched to the paging zone.
 I don't see a way around this.

+Keypad lock does not know if the keypad is locked upon startup as there is no way to query the current status from the Nuvo.

 Only support for Essentia D and Simplese (untested) is provided currently.
 I think this could be adapted to easily support the other simplier Nuvo amps however.